-The CLTB is comprised of a non-profit association and a Foundation of Public Utility.
+CLTB is comprised of a Non-profit Organisation and a Foundation of Public Utility.

-The CLTB is committed to ensuring that the interests of all stakeholders in its development are represented on its Board of Directors.
-This is why it is composed equally of residents, local residents and civil society, and representatives of public authorities.
+CLTB is committed to ensuring that the interests of all stakeholders are represented on its Board of Directors.
+That’s why the Board of Directors is composed equally of residents, locals of the surrounding area and civil society, and public authority representatives.

-The Non-profit Association “Community Land Trust – Brussels” is in charge of the daily management of the hereditament owned by the Foundation.
-It also hires staff responsible for the installation and follow-up of the housing projects as well as the support for household buyers and the movement’s animation.
+The Non-profit Organisation “Community Land Trust – Brussels” is in charge of the daily management of properties owned by the Foundation.
+It also hires staff responsible for the installation and follow-up of the housing projects, as well as supports household buyers and facilitates their transition.

-The General Assembly elects the non-profit association’s directors.
-The one-third of “Residents” is elected by the occupants of an accommodation or premises on a CLTB plot of land.
-Each category has a seat dedicated to the candidates awaiting housing and is appointed by them.
-The one-third of “Civil Society” is elected by the active members who do not benefit from CLTB housing or premises.
-Lastly, the one-third of “Public Authorities” is designated by the Government of the Brussels-Capital Region.
+The General Assembly elects the Non-profit Organisation directors.
+The third of “Residents” directors are elected by the occupants of residences or facilities of CLTB developments.
+This category has a seat dedicated to housing waitlist candidates, who appoint the director.
+The third of “Civil Society” directors are elected by active members who do not benefit from CLTB housing or premises.
+Lastly, the third of “Public Authorities” directors are designated by the Government of the Brussels-Capital Region.

-The Foundation of Public Utility “Community Land Trust – Brussels” (FUP CLTB) purchases plots of land to build its housing projects.
-It always has ownership of its plots of land and delegates the management of its property to the non-profit association CLTB.
+The Foundation of Public Utility “Community Land Trust – Brussels” (FUP CLTB) purchases the land on which housing projects are built.
+It maintains ownership of the land and delegates the management of the property to the Non-profit Organisation CLTB.

-The co-opting of the members of the FUP CLTB Board of Directors is carried out based on a list of candidates drawn up by the CLTB’s General Assembly (except for the representatives of the regional public authorities who are designated by the regional government).
+The cooptation of FUP CLTB Board of Directors members is carried out based on a list of candidates drawn up by CLTB’s General Assembly (with the exception of the regional public authority representatives, who are designated by the regional government).